-The drilling program is considered a great success and very encouraging.
-The work has identified significant mineralisation in a number of holes that suggest a fertile structure capable of hosting economic mineralisation.
+During 2019 a 174hole 6,000m reconnaissance Air Core drill program was completed over the northern most completed 10 kilometres of the Tyche Prospect.
+The drilling program was considered successful and assay results are considered encouraging.
+The work identified significant mineralisation in a number of holes that suggest a fertile structure capable of hosting economic mineralisation.
 Width and grades of intercepts are considered encouraging and suggest a large gold system.

-Drilling and line clearance have uncovered a strain partitioned shear zone over a width of ~1 kilometer with more intense shear zones up to 30 metres wide, generally striking ~060 degrees and moderate to steeply dipping to the south east.
-In the northern part of anomaly shear zone is located within meta-siltstones and meta-arenites characterized by intense sericite alteration within the shear zone (20-30 metres in places).
+Drilling and line clearance have uncovered a strain partitioned shear zone over a width of ~1km with more intense shear zones up to 30m wide, generally striking ~060o and moderate to steeply dipping to the south east.
+In the northern part of anomaly shear zone is located within meta-siltstones and meta-arenites characterized by intense sericite alteration within the shear zone (20-30m in places).
 Petrology indicates dominantly – muscovite, biotite, chlorite with minor magnetite and sulphides (pyrite and chalcopyrite) alteration assemblages.
 Gold mineralisation is largely but not exclusively associated with quartz veining.
-For the most part mineralized intercepts are interpreted, from outcrop and drilling, to have a moderate to steep southeasterly dip.
+For the most part mineralised intercepts are interpreted, from outcrop and drilling, to have a moderate to steep southeasterly dip.